VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMMON_SENSE_FEATURES.md

   ❌ Failed to run code (missing dependency)

 You: "I can't figure this out"
-VATSAL: I see you're having trouble with the Python dependency.
+BOI: I see you're having trouble with the Python dependency.
 Let me install it for you.
 ```

 ### 8. **World Knowledge Application** 🌍